muindetuva/alx-low_level_programming/0x00-hello_world/README.md

-## Learning About C and he gcc Compiler
+## Learning About C and the gcc Compiler
 Script 0 - runs a c file through a preprocessor.